lkovets/Excel_Project-Data_Analytics/README.md

 # Excel_Project-Data_Analytics
 This project demonstrates my Excel skills

-i eddit this on github.com
+I eddit this on github.com